mahdi-shafiei/ARTEMIS/README.md

 ![alt text](https://github.com/sayali7/ARTEMIS/blob/main/paper_figures/Figure1.png?raw=true)

 ## Requirements
 Our code has been tested in Python 3.8 & 3.10 on Linux Ubuntu (20.04,22.04), both on machines with CPU and with GPU NVIDIA RTX A6000.
-Since the code is implemented on JAX, we recommend users to train on GPU to take advantage of the jax jit-compilation.
-The average runtime on the gpu is ~15 minutes, whie that on the cpu is ~30 minutes.
-Main packages required for training are:
+ARTEMIS is implemented in JAX and hence we recommend users to train on GPU to take advantage of the jax jit-compilation.
+The average runtime on the GPU is ~15 minutes, while that on the CPU is ~30 minutes.
+The main packages required for training are:
 - JAX
 - Flax
 - Haiku